Katie Ledecky wins 800m, her 9th Olympic gold, as U.S. swimmers bounce back in Paris

 During this race, Titmus pulled within a couple of strokes of Ledecky, but each time the American did not give up and powered through.
 In the end, Ledecky finished more than a second ahead of the Australian with a time of 8:11.04.

+"I'm happy that she was the one to beat me to keep her streak alive because that's just remarkable," Titmus said.

 In all, Ledecky has now won 14 Olympic medals, nine of them gold.
-She is the most decorated U.S. woman athlete to compete in the Summer Games.
+She is the most decorated U.S. woman athlete to compete in the Olympics.

 Ledecky's win came just moments before a relay team of American men and women seized gold in the 4 by 100 medley finals, narrowly beating a strong Chinese team and setting a new world record.